Outdoor FunWeather History

 What’s Up With All The Weird Weather Lately?
-7 Strange Weather Phenomena Explained… See How & Why They Happen
+(7 Strange Weather Phenomena Explained… How & Why They Happen)

-Think we’ve been having weird weather lately?
-You’re not alone!
+If you think we’ve been having weird weather lately — you’re not alone!

-It seems the weather is getting stranger each year:
+It seems the weather keeps getting stranger each year:

 Why So Much Weird Weather Lately?